Provincial Freeman (newspaper)

 The Provincial Freeman was a Canadian weekly newspaper founded in 1853 by Mary Ann Shadd, a Black activist and writer.
-The paper was created to help raise awareness within the Black community for issues including anti-slavery efforts, civil rights movements and to advocate for black independence, with a particular emphasis on Black emigration to Canada.
-The Provincial Freeman was the first newspaper published by an African American woman, as well as the first Canadian newspaper published by a woman.
+The newspaper was created to help raise awareness within the Black community for issues including anti-slavery efforts, civil rights movements and to advocate for black independence, with an emphasis on Black emigration to Canada.
+The Provincial Freeman was the first newspaper published by an African American woman, as well as the first Canadian newspaper.
 The Provincial Freeman has been recognized by scholars as an early example of Black journalism.
 The Provincial Freeman featured the work of many abolitionists, including the Shadd family, who helped the paper circulate in Canada and the northern United States until it ceased publication in 1857.

 After the passing of the Fugitive Slave Act of 1850, which mandated the capture and return of Black people who had escaped slavery, Shadd saw an opportunity to start a newspaper representing the voices of free Black individuals.
 At the time, Black communities faced systemic racism in various ways including the many who were still enslaved, denied basic rights, or struggled to build fulfilling lives in the United States.
 She used the newspaper to advocate for emigration to Canada, which she saw promoted due to its better social conditions compared to the United States.

-The Provincial Freeman was the first newspaper published by an African American woman and the first Canadian newspaper published by a woman.
-It described itself as "Devoted to anti-slavery, temperance, and general literature."
-The paper also emphasized the belief that “self-reliance is the true road to independence.”
+The Provincial Freeman was created to promote Black independence, and its mission was to advocate for the ending of slavery.
+The Provincial Freeman is a stepping stone for black journalists.
+The newspaper circulated across Canada, allowing others to be involved.
+The Provincial Freeman ceased publication in 1857.

 History

-Mary Ann Shadd was born in 1823 in Wilmington, Delaware into an educated, politically active, and financially stable Black family.
-Her father, Abraham, was a prominent figure in the abolitionist movement and a leader in the Black Convention movement of the 1830s.
-This movement involved conventions organized by free Black individuals that addressed their status in the future of America.
-He also aided the escape of numerous enslaved people to Canada.
-The environment that Mary Ann grew up in deeply influenced her lifelong commitment to political activism and racial equality.

 Shadd began her career teaching in African American schools along the East Coast and writing for various abolitionist papers.
 After the Fugitive Slave Act of 1850 was passed, she and her brother, Isaac Shadd, emigrated to Canada in 1851.
-At the North American Convention of Coloured People, fellow activist Henry Bibb encouraged her to establish a school in Windsor Canada.
+At the North American Convention of Colored People, fellow activist Henry Bibb encouraged her to establish a school in Windsor Canada.
 Shadd opposed separate Black schools, causing a public disagreement.
 The mention of these differing perspectives was put in Bibb's newspaper, The Voice of the Fugitive.
-This debate highlighted a shared tension within the abolitionists, and has been cited as playing a part in motivating Shadd to create The Provincial Freeman.
+This debate highlighted a shared tension within the abolitionists and has been cited as playing a part in motivating Shadd to create The Provincial Freeman.